sighupio/furyctl/README.md

 `furyctl` provides a command that outputs a sample configuration file (by default called `furyctl.yaml`) with all the possible fields explained in comments.

-furyctl configuration files have a kind, that specifies what type of cluster will be created, for example the `EKSCluster` kind has all the parameters needed to create a KFD cluster using the EKS managed clusters from AWS.
+Furyctl configuration files have a kind that specifies what type of cluster will be created, for example the `EKSCluster` kind has all the parameters needed to create a KFD cluster using the EKS managed clusters from AWS.

 Additionaly, the schema of the file is versioned with the `apiVersion` field, so when new features are introduced you can switch to a newer version of the configuration file structure.

-To create a sample configuration file as a starting point use the following command:
+To scaffold a configuration file to use as a starter, you use the following command:

 ```console
 furyctl create config --version <KFD version>
 ```

+Alternatively, you can take a look at the one in the [examples folder](./examples/).

 > 💡 **TIP**
 >